willfitzpatrick4/willfitzpatrick4.github.io/_posts/2019-04-13-/Project4.md

 <img src="/images/dataset1first10countries.JPG">

-The columns were then renamed to the relevant subcategories, the country column was set as the index, the headings were renamed to the relevant subcategories and the redundant columns were deleted.
+The columns were then renamed to the relevant subcategories and the country column was set as the index

+The headings were then renamed to the relevant subcategories and the redundant columns were deleted.

 ```python